BenMukebo/school-library/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# Vet clinic database
+# OOP school library

 ## Description

-> Use a relational database to create the data structure for a vet clinic.
+> Use OOP to build a simple app.

 ## Learning objectives
-- Use OOP to build a simple app.
 - Implement classes and objects in Ruby.
 - Implement encapsulation and inheritance with Ruby.
 - Run a program using the command line.